Epikeia Can’t Undo Schism

 Epikeia and Latae Sententiae Punishments

-Kwasniewski, playing the tune the SSPX has been using for decades, seeks to muddy the waters in this piece with the notion that, because sometimes penalties are imposed by the lawgiver for a violation of the law and sometimes they are not, such violations are of no real concern, or something like that.
+Kwasniewski, playing the tune the SSPX has been using for decades, seeks to muddy the waters in this piece with the notion that, because sometimes penalties are imposed by the lawgiver for a violation of the law and sometimes they are not, such violations are of no real concern, or something like that (they are never specific).

 “A legal positivist would say that the suspension he incurred would have had to be expressly removed later on.
 Yet the fact that the suspension was never lifted is an eloquent testimony to the role of epikeia in interpreting and applying law.
 In short: a situation existed in which the canon simply did not take effect.
 This ought to give us pause about the limits of legal positivism.”